 2. Take a screenshot of your donation receipt or record

-3. Send that screenshot to firstname.lastname@example.org with "PODER Emma" as the subject.
-If you do not put "PODER Emma" as the subject, you will not receive a response.
+3. Send that screenshot to email@example.com with "YMI" as the subject.
+If you do not put "YMI" as the subject, you will not receive a response.

-4. You'll receive a response from Care as soon as digitally possible* with the link and password to the seconds collection!
-That password will be good until April 1st.
-Please do not share your password with anyone.
+4. You'll receive a response from our Care Team as soon as digitally possible* with the link and password to the seconds collection!
+That password will be good until July 1st.
+Please do not share your password with anyone!

 *It may take a moment to receive that email—sometimes 1 minute, sometimes 15 minutes (technology, am I right?).
 If you do not receive an email after 15 minutes, please check your spam folder or resend!